GoT Schedule: How Many Episodes of ‘Game of Thrones’ Are Left After Tonight?

 Each episode of Game of Thrones airs at 9 p.m.
 Eastern/8 p.m.
 Central in the U.S.

-West coast viewers will be able to watch at 6 p.m.
-Pacific if they are using HBO NOW or HBO GO, but if they’re watching on HBO on TV, they’ll have to wait until 9 p.m.
-Pacific.
+West coast viewers can only watch at 6 p.m.
+Pacific with the rest of the country if they are using HBO NOW or HBO GO.
+If you’re in the West Coast and watching HBO on TV, you’ll have to wait until 9 p.m.
+Pacific, a few hours after everyone else.
 In the UK, the final episode will air on May 20, 2019 at 2 a.m.
 BST, with a repeat on May 20 at 9 p.m.
 BST.

 To find out what channel Game of Thrones is on for you in the U.S., click here to go to TV Guide’s listings.
 Then change the “Provider” (right under TV Listings) to your local provider.
 You’ll be able to scroll down to see what channel HBO is on in your region.

+The prequel series is rumored to be about The Long Night, which will give us a deeper understanding of the White Walkers and the Night King’s history, along with Bran the Builder.

 If you need something to tide you over until then, consider watching Westworld when it returns to HBO in 2020.
 You can catch up on the first two seasons on HBO now.
 Amazon is also expected to be kicking off its Lord of the Ring series at some point in the near future.
-And we’re expecting a Witcher series from Netflix fairly soon.
-A lot of exciting series are planned for the future, but will any of them hold a candle to Game of Thrones?
-This show will be a very tough act to follow.

-READ NEXT: The Secret Meaning Behind Game of Thrones’ Second Episode Title
+It likely won’t be here until 2021.

+The Witcher is also expected to be released sometime in 2019 on Netflix.
+Some think this fantasy series might be a good alternative.

+Another option is His Dark Materials, an eight-part series commissioned by BBC that will also air on HBO.